s0md3v/s0md3v.github.io/_posts/2023/2023-04-07-will-i-get-better.markdown

 Both of these things combined or individually will you may fix your issues completely, leave a few crumbs or just take you halfway there.
 I do not have the statistics to make any claims but what I do know is that you should see treatment as way to become more funtional not as a guarnteed cure.

 From there, use whatever amount of functionality you have restored to do the things you need to do to improve your brain further.
+Neuroplasticity, remember?
+You can change your brain by accquiring new types of information?
+Yes, do that.

 I will end this article with a tldr-style list of things to help you but the entire point of this article is to answer "will it ever get better?".
 And we have a answer, it can.